ASN Aircraft accident Raytheon 390 Premier I N5010X Las Vegas-North Air Terminal, NV (VGT)

 MSN: RB-10

-Total:Fatalities: 0 / Occupants: 2
+Fatalities:Fatalities: 0 / Occupants: 2

-Location:Las Vegas-North Air Terminal, NV (VGT) ( United States of America)
+Location:Las Vegas-North Air Terminal, NV (VGT) - United States of America

-Phase: Landing (LDG)
+Phase: Landing

 Nature:Private

-Departure airport:Palm Springs International Airport, CA (PSP/KPSP), United States of America
+Departure airport:Palm Springs International Airport, CA (PSP/KPSP)

-Destination airport:Las Vegas-North Air Terminal, NV (VGT/KVGT), United States of America
+Destination airport:Las Vegas-North Air Terminal, NV (VGT/KVGT)

 Narrative: